core-wg/href/draft-ietf-core-href.md

 The rules `scheme`, `host`, `port`, `path`, `query`, `fragment` correspond to the (sub-)components of a CRI, as described in
-{{constraints}}, with the addition of the `discard` element.
+{{constraints}}, with the addition of the `discard` section.
-While `scheme` and `host` can comprise two array elements, we will treat such a combination as a single "element" in the following exposition.
+As `scheme` and `host` can comprise two array elements, and `path` segments and `query` parameters can occur zero or more times, we will treat such combinations as a single "section" in the following exposition.
-(The combination is needed to disambiguate what would otherwise be a leading text string as a scheme, host, or path element.)
+(For `scheme` and `host`, the combination is needed to disambiguate what would otherwise be a leading text string as a scheme, host, or path segment.)
-The `discard` element or its absence can be used to express path prefixes such as "/",
+The `discard` section or its absence can be used to express path prefixes such as "/",
 "./", "../", "../../", etc.
-The exact semantics of the element values are defined by
+The exact semantics of the section values are defined by
 {{reference-resolution}}.

 Examples: